hotblac/spanners/README.txt

 In addition, the MySQL driver jar should be copied to Tomcat's lib directory.
 I used this jar: http://repo1.maven.org/maven2/mysql/mysql-connector-java/5.1.21/mysql-connector-java-5.1.21.jar

+Federated users
+As of version 2.5, login is federated to SSO Circle (http://www.ssocircle.com/en/).
+Any user created in SSO Circle will be able to access Spanners.
+Note that the SAML metadata is currently set up with http://localhost:8080/spanners-mvc so the app must be deployed on that URL.

 Starting the applications
 Each of the web applications can be deployed to Tomcat from the Tomcat Manager Console.
 Alternatively they can be deployed using maven: